jebetk/smart-brain/README.md

 # smart-brain

 This project uses HTML, CSS, and Javascript + React for the front-end and a NodeJs/Express + PostgreSQL server and database configuration for the back-end.
-It pings the [Clarifai API](https://www.clarifai.com/) for face detection in images with a bounding box around the faces that it detects.
+It pings the [Clarifai API](https://www.clarifai.com/) to find faces in images with a bounding box around the faces that it detects.

 This repo contains the front-end portion of the application.
-The API can be found [here](https://github.com/jebetk/contact_keeper_api)
+The API can be found [here](https://github.com/jebetk/smart-brain-api)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).